akkaoui-abdou/Example-Symfony4-CRUD/README.md

 Exemple: orm doctrine
 cmd: composer require orm

-for start project symfony4 with cmd: php bin/console server:run
+<p>for start project symfony4 with cmd: php bin/console server:run</p>
-for make new entity with cmd: php bin/console make:entity nameEntity for make new controller with cmd: php bin/console make:controller for make new form with cmd: php bin/console make:form
+<p>for make new entity with cmd: php bin/console make:entity nameEntity</p>
+<p>for make new controller with cmd: php bin/console make:controller</p>
+<p>for make new form with cmd: php bin/console make:form</p>

 Use Cmd for migration database